What types of organizations does the Foundation support?

-Although a new grant request can be submitted earlier, the board will not consider a new request until 12 months after the decision to approve the previous grant request and a final report has been received by the Foundation.
+Although a new grant request can be submitted earlier, the board will not consider a new request until 12 months after the decision to approve the previous grant request AND The Foundation has received the final report.

-New grant requests from an organization that has received a multi-year grant from the Foundation will not be considered until the grant term is complete and the final report has been received by the Foundation.
+New grant requests from an organization that has received a multi-year grant from The Foundation will not be considered until the grant term is complete AND The Foundation has received the final report.

 If a grant request is approved will I need to report on the grant?